Our proposed merger with Australian Mutual Bank

 Why are you proposing to merge?

-This proposed merger is a proactive decision and combining our strengths will enable us to improve the quality, convenience, and value of our services.
-Coming together, we’ll create a stronger, more resilient, future-ready bank that can continue to be a challenger in the Australian banking sector, while remaining small enough to keep the personalised service we know our members love.
+Coming together, we’ll create an even stronger, future-ready bank that can continue to be a challenger in the Australian banking sector, while remaining small enough to keep the personalised service we know our members love.

 Why is a merger necessary?